Applied Learning Internship Program

 The Salamanca Global and International Studies Internship Program draws on decades of experience its faculty and staff have accrued in facilitating students” applied learning and real-world skill development in nonprofit, for-profit and governmental organizations.
 The program also connects students with the critical professional contacts they need in order to make a future impact in their chosen career fields.

 Salamanca faculty and an international team of professors and practitioners provide student guidance and contacts that are instrumental in gaining acceptance into competitive internship positions across the globe.
 Sample internships available include the European Union, Amnesty International, Refugees International, and the Commission on Security and Cooperation in Europe (Helsinki Commission).
-The Program also offers internships in Madrid, Brussels, and other European capitals.
+The Program also offers internships in Madrid and other European capitals.

 The year-round Salamanca intern program in Washington, DC, in particular, provides students a wide variety of internship options (for example, in embassies, international development, trade, human rights, diplomacy, democratization, security, etc.) and a supportive learning environment in coordination with our affiliate institutions in the D.C. area (American University).

 The following, shorter list of internships in the Washington D.C. area is indicative of the wide-ranging opportunities available for consideration by Salamanca Global and International Studies MA students.